SahafMFaisal/Button-Click-Counter/README.md

 ## Usage

-Click the "Click Here" button to see the click count increase, and watch the button's color cycle through yellow, violet, and pink.
+Click the "Click Here" button to see the click count increase, and watch the button's color cycle through yellow, violet, pink, indigo, orange, blue, green.

 ## Contributing